 The young jack pines were thick and visibility was limited where my dog and I searched for the elusive spruce grouse.
-Lush green moss covered the ground and made for easy walking.
-All at once, my eyes were drawn to a handful of bright yellow spots off to my left; they glowed on the dark moss, almost as if lit from within.
+Lush moss covered the ground and made for easy walking.
+All at once, my eyes were drawn to a handful of bright yellow spots off to my left; they glowed, almost as if lit from within.
 I knew instantly they might very well be the other prize I was looking for: chanterelle mushrooms.

 Those mushrooms were indeed chanterelles, and the first ones I’d ever found.
 My timing could not have been better- they were in prime condition.
 Some smelled strongly of their fabled apricot scent and they were all stunning to look at.
 I took my hat off and started picking the best-looking ones for soup.
 They were big firm specimens in prime condition, and they weren’t alone.
 I soon found several more groups of them, to the point that my hat was soon full and I had to leave more in the woods than I was able to take.

 Chanterelle mushrooms are among the more popular mushrooms sought in Minnesota, and for good reason.
 They are a tasty, meaty mushroom that is easily spotted under most conditions.
 They can be found from the Iowa border up to Canada, and if you are in the right habitat at approximately the right time, they can be found in good numbers.
 What’s more, their season stretches from midsummer through fall.
 Whether or not they are in prime condition when you find them is, of course, a matter of chance.